AmeriHealth Caritas DC has a preferred drug list (drug formulary).

 Get your medicine sent to you.
 Your pharmacy benefit includes mail service from Walgreens for maintenance medications.
 Maintenance medications are used to treat chronic (long-term) conditions.

 You can get up to a 3-month supply.
-Use this pharmacy mail order form to get started.
+Use this pharmacy mail order form (PDF) to get started.

-AmeriHealth Caritas DC covers all members for some over-the-counter (OTC) drugs with a prescription.
+AmeriHealth Caritas DC covers all enrollees for some over-the-counter (OTC) drugs with a prescription.
 Monthly limits may apply and you will get generic brands of OTC drugs, when available.
 Examples of OTC medicines include: